protocolbuffers/protobuf/docs/cpp_build_systems.md

 `proto_library` rules, and dynamically attaches actions to generate C++ code using the Protobuf compiler and compile using the C++ compiler.

-In order to support multiple build systems, the goal is to define the overall build structure once for each system, and expose frequently-changing metadata from Bazel in a way that can be included from the build definition.
-Primarily, this means exposing the list of source files in a way that they can be included in other build definitions.
+In order to support multiple build systems, the overall build structure is defined once for each system, and expose frequently-changing metadata from Bazel in a way that can be included from the build definition.
+Primarily, this means exposing the list of source files in a way that can be included in other build definitions.

 Two aspects are used to extract this information from the Bazel build